- By drkap

 Is your studio up and running now and what difference has it made?

 Yes…. !
-Its been running for 6 months now.
-It’s had a lot of attention and appeared also in Studio Magazine.
-You can find the article here: http://maiterodriguez.es/studio-magazine-fall-2013/
+Its been running for 6 months now. how to apply ivermectin to guinea pigs It’s had a lot of attention and appeared also in Studio Magazine.
+You can find the article here: https://maiterodriguez.es/studio-magazine-fall-2013/